dengeist/accessible-modal-pattern/README.md

 This pattern does the following:

 * Divides the page into three sections:
-  1. `<div id="mainPage></div>`
+  1. `<div id="main-page></div>`
   2. `<div id="modal" role="dialog"></div>`
-  3. `<div id="modalOverlay"></div>`
+  3. `<div id="modal-overlay"></div>`
-* Places an overlay above the `mainPage` when the modal is open, so the `mainPage`is:
+* Places an overlay above the `main-page` when the modal is open, so the `main-page`is:
   1. visually grayed out, to indicate that the user can't interact with what is behind the window
   2. not clickable with the mouse
-* Marks the `mainPage` with `aria-hidden="true"` when the modal is open, to prevent screen readers from interacting with what is behind the modal.
-Additionally, the `mainPage` gets an event listener for any time it or any of its children receive focus.
+* Marks the `main-page` with `aria-hidden="true"` when the modal is open, to prevent screen readers from interacting with what is behind the modal.
+Additionally, the `main-page` gets an event listener for any time it or any of its children receive focus.
 When they do receive focus, the user's focus is redirected to the modal window.
 * Ensures the modal has proper keyboard navigability once it is open by:
     1. "Trapping" the keyboard in the modal, preventing unwanted escape.
     2. Looping the tab key through the keyboard-focusable items within the modal window by determining what is in the DOM when the tab key is pressed.